windytan/redsea/README.md

 redsea is an experiment at building a lightweight command-line [RDS](http://en.wikipedia.org/wiki/Radio_Data_System) decoder.
-It works mainly with `rtl_fm` but can also decode raw ASCII bitstream and the hex format used by RDS Spy.
+It works mainly with `rtl_fm` but can also decode raw ASCII bitstream, the hex format used by RDS Spy, and MPX input via a sound card.
+Redsea has been successfully compiled on Linux and OSX.

 ## Compiling